 THE INGENUITY OF SELECTIVITY

 Does serrapeptase have a dark side?
 When it comes to side effects, they are largely absent, and only minimal if so.
 A natural compound that has been in use for decades, serrapeptase is generally considered safe.
 Most studies show no adverse effects, and those which do are relatively minor, often occurring when using high dosing to evaluate mechanisms of action and potential.
-Side effects may therefore be dose dependent, or when used in combination with other drugs.
-For people that do, report GI distress, which may be due to the specific brand or dosing, or taking with another medication that thins the blood or causes GI distress.
-Thus conventional wisdom is to start slow and experiment for themselves, and lower the dose, switch brands, or cease use, if any side effects arise.
+Side effects may therefore be dose dependent, when used in combination with other drugs, or may be due to fillers, lubricants, and enteric coatings used in many supplements.
+People that do experience side effects typically report GI distress, which may be due to the specific brand or dosing, or taking with another medication that thins the blood or causes GI distress.
+Conventional wisdom is to start slow, and lower the dose, switch brands, or cease use, if side effects arise.

 Comparison between the pain relieving action of serratiopeptidase, NSAIDs and combination of both in the root canal treatment patientsA preliminary trial of serratiopeptidase in patients with carpal tunnel syndrome

 Impact of metformin and serratiopeptidase in obese patients with knee osteoarthritis.Russo S., Guarini E., Vesperini G. Evaluation of serratia peptidase in acute or chronic inflammation of otorhinolaryngology pathology: a multicentre, double-blind, randomized trial versus placebo

 Preliminary Trial of Serratiopeptidase in Patients with Carpal Tunnel SyndromeSerratiopeptidase reduces the invasion of osteoblasts by Staphylococcus aureusA multi-centre, double-blind study of serrapeptase versus placebo in post-antrotomy buccal swelling